Promotion and Tenure Procedures, Kress Foundation Department of Art History

 A request for information by CCAPT and/or UCPT shall be sent to the department chair who shall immediately provide a copy to the candidate and inform department’s Promotion and Tenure Committee.
 The department chair and/or the department’s Promotion and Tenure Committee shall prepare the department’s response in accordance with the initial review procedures.

-The candidate shall be afforded an opportunity to participate in the preparation of the department’s response and/or to submit his/her own documentation or comment to the CCAPT and/or UCPT as applicable.
+The candidate shall be afforded an opportunity to participate in the preparation of the department’s response and/or to submit their own documentation or comment to the CCAPT and/or UCPT as applicable.

 Department of Art History